jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-04.md

 ---

-The art studio was exactly as Sophia remembered from other partiespaint-splattered floors, canvases stacked against walls, the smell of turpentine and creativity.
+The art studio was exactly as Sophia remembered from other parties—paint-splattered floors, canvases stacked against walls, the smell of turpentine and creativity.
 The skylight was propped open, ladder extended to the roof access.

 "You weren't kidding about the roof," Sophia said.